afcarl/procgraph/sources/writing_a_block.txt

    A normal block updates its output only when it has new input.
-   A block that produces output even without a new input is called a "Generator" and it is treated differently by Procgraph.
+   A block that produces output even without a new input is called a "Generator" and it is treated differently by |procgraph|.

    This is explained in :ref:`creating_generators`.